rur/good/README.md

 >
 >_– Backend Developer_

-Our mission is to make GUI development more enjoyable and approachable for backend developers in the following ways:
+The mission is to make GUI development more enjoyable and approachable for backend developers in the following ways:

 * Include quick-start layout templates:
   * Integrate a suitable CSS tookit
   * Plenty of functioning examples (WIP)
 * Code generation with [TOML](https://toml.io/en/) config:
-  * Generate static 'plumbing' code
+  * Generate readable 'plumbing' code
   * Take advantage of the compiler
 * Minimize logic outside of Golang
   * Server-side rendering
   * Existing project code can be utilized directly

-### TOML Routemap Layouts
+### Treetop Routemap Layouts

-Routemaps combine code generation with a familiar approach to HTML templating.
+Routemaps combine code generation with a familiar approach to web templating.
+The [Treetop library](https://github.com/rur/treetop) is used to bind endpoints to a layout hierarchy of HTML templates and template handlers.

-The `good routes` command reads the config and generates the plumbing code for HTTP routing and page template inheritance.
+The `good routes gen` command reads the TOML config for a page and generates the plumbing code for routing, HTTP handlers and template inheritance.

-This sample config has two endpoints.
-To learn more, [try the scaffold](#tldr-quickstart) and explore some examples.
+This basic config has two endpoints which share the same base template.
+To learn more, [try the scaffold](#tldr-quickstart) and explore some working examples.

 ```TOML
 _ref = "base"